-Group therapy uses the relationships formed within the group to illustrate patterns of relating which can then be examined and reworked.
+Group counselling, or group therapy, uses the relationships formed within the group to illustrate patterns of relating which can then be examined and reworked.
 It is particularly useful for looking at relationship issues, sexuality, race, abuse and trauma, and many kinds of anxiety and depression.
 Most people can benefit from working in a mixed group, but sometimes it is better for people with similar problems to work together in a group, for example people with alcohol or drug problems.
 Through sharing with others and feeling accepted individuals can feel less isolated and feel more confident socially.
 The support and safety of the group helps them to confront difficult issues and recurring themes which might be relevant to both the individuals and to the group as a whole.

 Group therapy can take time, but its effects can also be of lasting duration.
 The lower weekly fee (£16.00) can make it more accessible for those who cannot afford individual rates, and also allow them to stay longer.
 Group usually meets 45 or 46 weeks in the year.
 Preparation sessions are charged at £16 (daytime until 5pm) or £30 (evening), and the first meeting with the group therapist is free of charge.

 The group is held every Friday from 5.30pm to 7pm, consisting of up to 7 members and the therapist.
 It was established in 2015.